CCBlueX/LiquidBounce/src-theme/README.md

 ### Implementation

-We are lacking Web DEVs and therefore the progress of implementing these design concepts into our client is a slow progress.
+We are lacking Web DEVs, and therefore, the progress of implementing these design concepts into our client is a slow progress.
 If you are capable to work with Svelte and JS and have a good understanding of turning design concepts into HTML and CSS, contact us on our support@liquidbounce.net email or on GitHub (the faster way).